bloominstituteoftechnology/webtesting-i-challenge/README.md

 ## Minimum Viable Product

 After a set of interviews with the potential users of the solution, we gathered the following information about the functionality of the game's enhancing system.
-Your job is to add code to `./enhancing/enhancer.js` to implement the requirements.
-This file exports an object that has the following methods:
+Your job is to add tests to `./enhancing/enhancer.spec.js` and code to `./enhancing/enhancer.js` to implement the requirements; `./enhancing/enhancer.js` exports an object that has the following methods:

 - a `repair(item)` method that accepts an `item` object and **returns a new item** with the durability restored to 100.
 This method is the simplest of the three and would be a **good starting point** on this project.
 - a `success(item)` method that accepts an `item` object and **returns a new item** object modified according to the rules defined by the client for enhancement success.
 - a `fail(item)` method that accepts an `item` object and **returns a new item** object modified according to the rules defined by the client for enhancement failure.
+- a `get()` method for use when working on the stretch problem.

 Not all the information provided by our client is relevant to the design of the solution, but it's included to help understand how the enhancing system works.